QData/Awesome-Robustness-Testing-for-NLP/DeepXplore.md

 neuron coverage.
 Number of Neurons activated or value is above a threshold.
 2. Differential Testing: Multiple players/DNNs trained for the same task should produce the same output.
+3. Joit Optimization of finding Test Inputs to maximize neuron coverage + examples that violate the differential testing procedure